Wire-Network/wire-cdt/docs/migrating-from-antelope.md

-[wire-cdt#117](https://github.com/Wire-Network/wire-cdt/pull/117).** Before it, the attribute emitted a second ABI table entry named after the *row struct* — `account` beside the real `accounts` — under a `table_id` nothing ever writes to, so `get_table_rows` for that name returned nothing. #117 makes the placeholder yield to the instantiation that actually names the table.
+[wire-cdt#117](https://github.com/Wire-Network/wire-cdt/pull/117).** Before it, the attribute emitted a second ABI table entry named after the *row struct* — `account` beside the real `accounts` — under a `table_id` nothing ever writes to, so `get_table_rows` for that name returned nothing.
+A bare attribute now contributes no entry at all: the name, the `table_id` and the key layout all come from whatever `multi_index` or `kv::table` instantiates the struct, which is where they were always going to come from.
+A struct annotated but never instantiated therefore gets no entry either — it described a table nothing could read or write.
 On an older CDT, give the attribute an explicit name — `[[sysio::table("accounts")]]` — which avoided it on every version and is clearer regardless.

 Two behaviours that a port depends on match upstream. **Both landed in [wire-cdt#113](https://github.com/Wire-Network/wire-cdt/pull/113); a CDT built before it has